xma711/notebook/machine_learning/vc_dimension/README.md

 then for any choice of number of input points (m), the largest number of functions that can be obtained (tH(m)) is less than or equal to (mC0 + mC1 + mC2 + ... + mCd).

-Why? i don't understand it yet but one explanation is offered here: https://en.wikipedia.org/wiki/Sauer%E2%80%93Shelah_lemma
+Why?
+One explanation is offered here: https://en.wikipedia.org/wiki/Sauer%E2%80%93Shelah_lemma

 (
-try to think of an intuition but failed:
+Try to think of an intuition but failed:
 	at the best case, any d points from the m-points set can be shattered by H, then we can partition the m points to m/d sets. each set has 2^d functions. then what?